When A Third Party – Not Your Employer – Caused Your Injury

 We Will Evaluate Your Workplace Injury Case At No Charge

 Initial consultations are free for injured workers and their close family members.
-If we suspect that your workplace injury was caused by a third party, we will offer to conduct a thorough investigation.
+If we suspect that a third party caused your workplace injury, we will offer to conduct a thorough investigation.
 You will owe us attorney fees only if we succeed in recovering compensation for you.
 To schedule a no-obligation conversation with one of our plaintiff’s lawyers, call 310-395-7900 or complete our simple online form.